Warden0fTime/Warden0fTime/README.md

 ೃ ___You can call me **Venus**... or **Noir**.
 Whichever suits the mood.
 I respond to both, eventually.___ ⋆·˚

 *₊˚ * _I’m pretty easy-going, really.
 I’m friendly!!
 Promise I don’t bite.
 So if you ever feel like interacting, go ahead.
 I probably won’t have the energy to start something myself, but… you’re welcome to.
 Energy isn’t exactly something I have in abundance.
 That said, there are... rare exceptions.
 When I’m with someone dear to me?
-It’s like I temporarily download a new personality patch.
-Confidence?
-Yeah, not really my strong suit.
-But somehow, when I’m with my [girlfriend](https://github.com/CiviIizations), it’s the only time I feel like I’m actually okay—like I can breathe a little easier.
-I know that probably sounds overly dramatic, but... that’s just how I’m wired._ ₊˚
+It’s like I temporarily download a new personality patch._ ₊˚

 ─ _“ It's [you](https://github.com/CiviIizations) and **me**. ” ✦_